How to reduce your water bill

 South West Water (opens in new tab) offers free replacement shower heads - that use less water without lowering the pressure – along with shower timers, and toilet cistern bags so you use less water per flush and shower and tap inserts.

-South East Water (opens in new tab) has a range of free water-saving devices.
+South East Water has a range of free water-saving devices.
 Kids can get a free ‘toothy timer’ and there’s a big range of free devices for the rest of the household.
-This includes ‘LeakyLoo’ detection strips, a four-minute shower timer, and a ‘Kitchen Stream’ tap regulator which regulates water flow and pumps small bubbles into the stream so you use less water.
-Pop the devices you want in your free basket to order.
+This includes ‘LeakyLoo’ detection strips, a four-minute shower timer, and a ‘Kitchen Stream’ tap regulator, which regulates water flow and pumps small bubbles into the stream so you use less water.

-Yorkshire Water (opens in new tab) – customers can get free items including an outside tap jacket – that fits over standard-size outside taps and helps prevent freezing and damage in Winter.
+Yorkshire Water – customers can get free items including an outside tap jacket, which fits over standard-size outside taps and helps prevent freezing and damage in winter.

-In some cases, there may be a limit to the number of products you can order in one go and it is worth knowing that all stocks of free water-saving gadgets are subject to availability.
+In some cases, there may be a limit to the number of products you can order in one go.
+All stocks of free water-saving gadgets are subject to availability.

 Easy ways to cut water bills